 Diagnosis is based on physical exam and simple X-Ray of the ankle.
 Rarely are MRI or other imaging studies necessary.
 Laxity of the joint demonstrated by physical exam, guides treatment.
 Sometimes, stress X-Rays may be used to demonstrate instability.

 Ankle treatment is aimed at reducing pain and swelling with rest, ice and compression.
 In the case of significant ankle laxity, external ankle support aids ligament healing to as near normal as possible.
-With low grade or single ligament disruption support may be achieved with a functional ankle support.
-With high grade, multiple ligament injuries which are as unstable as ankle fractures, cast support or walking boots are indicated.
-Functional walking boots may give the same support as a cast, while allowing for daily bathing and early motion.
+With low grade or single ligament disruption, support may be achieved with functional ankle support or splint.
+With the high grade, multiple ligament injuries which are as unstable as ankle fractures, cast support or walking boots are indicated.
+Functional walking boots may give the same support as a cast while allowing for daily bathing and early motion.
 These are often much more comfortable to wear, but more expensive.
 As swelling and pain subside, and early healing proceeds, strengthening of the supporting muscles of the ankle is indicated.
 This aids in stabilizing the joint and restores weakened muscles arising from pain and immobilization after injury.
-Exercises to aid balance on the effected leg also aids recovery.
+Exercises to aid balance on the affected leg also aids recovery.
 Surgery is rarely indicated after primary ankle sprain unless fractures coexist or the ligament sprain does not heal with significant improvement in stability, and therapy is ineffective at improving stability to an acceptable level.
 It is more important for the ankle to be stable against sliding in the front-to-back direction than stable against rolling under into inversion.
-This is probably also responsible for late arthritis in long term recurrent sprain.
+This is probably also responsible for late arthritis in the long term recurrent sprain.

-Ankle ligament reconstruction is occasionally necessary when ankle instability is recurrent and limits normal function.
+Ankle ligament reconstruction is sometimes necessary when ankle instability is recurrent and limits normal function.
 It may also be helpful to slow arthritic changes in an ankle with severe instability and resulting joint damage.
 This may require arthroscopy of the ankle joint to remove loose debris, along with ligament reconstruction.
 This is accomplished by advancing the ligaments originally torn free, tightening them, and sewing them in this position.
-In many instances one or more ligaments are not present because of recurrent sprain.
+In many instances, one or more ligaments are not present because of the recurrent sprain.
 In this case, new ligaments are created using a strip of peroneus brevis tendon.
 This is woven through the fibula and heel bone (calcaneus), through small drill holes, to create new ligaments which recreate normal stability.
-This allows high level function without pain or instability in 85% of cases or greater.
+This allows a high level of function without pain or instability in 85% of cases or greater.
 Late cases of severe ankle arthritis may occur from chronic recurrent ankle injuries and instability.
-In this case fusion of the ankle may be indicated.
-With fusion, little loss of motion is generally noticed, but pain is reduced or eliminated.
+In this case, the fusion of the ankle may be indicated.
+With fusion, little loss of motion is generally noticed, but the pain is reduced or eliminated.
 Ankle Fusion may be performed arthroscopically, generally allowing rapid return to ambulation and early fusion without the disability or healing delay resulting from open surgical fusion.

 Time Course of Rehabilitation